-Poppy Flower Meaning - The Ultimate Guide
+Poppy Flower Meaning Complete Guide

 Poppy flower meaning has existed since ancient times.
 Poppies have long been associated with death, repose and eternal sleep.
 The Egyptians included poppies at funerals and in burial tombs.
 In more recent times, poppies have been closely connected to fallen soldiers in WWI.

 Poppy flowers also symbolize beauty, magic, consolation, humility, fertility, prosperity and eternal life.
 The bright petals of poppies are a stunning contrast in fields of green.
 The large, delicate petals are a unique feature of these beautiful flowers.
 Learn more below about the symbolism and history of this fascinating flower!

 The mythology and history of poppy flowers is unrivaled in the realm of flower symbolism.
 Poppies are steeped in folklore, symbolism and meaning around the world.
 The stories and legends of poppies below include both ancient and modern meanings for this fascinating flower.

 Poppy Name Meaning